cygnus666/Circuit-Sword/Circuit-Sword-Original-V1.1E.md

 ![Fan](https://i.imgur.com/oiyyRez.jpg)

 # Board outline
-By using the following `.dxf` files and the images below, you should be able to get a good idea of how the Circuit Sword will physical fit into whatever thing that you are creating:
+By using the following `.dxf` files and the images below, you should be able to get a good idea of how the Circuit Sword will physically fit into whatever thing that you are creating:

 * [CS Main Board Outline (dxf)](files/CS_ORIGINAL_V1.3a.dxf)
 * [CS Back Board Outline (dxf)](files/CS_ORIGINAL_BACK_V1.1c.dxf)